ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-line-series/index.md

 <chart-example title='Single Line Series' name='basic-line' type='generated'></chart-example>

 The chart expects the data (`chart.data` property) to be an array of objects, where each object is a table row or a database record and each key is a column.

 To plot anything on a plane, we need at least two coordinates: `x` and `y`.
-The `xKey` and `yKey` line series configs tell the series which keys should be used to fetch the values of these coordinates from each object in the `data` array.
+The `xKey` and `yKey` series configs tell the series which keys should be used to fetch the values of these coordinates from each object in the `data` array.

 Showing labels on top of data points is also an option with the `label` config.
 Labels can be enabled independently of series markers.
 For example, to show bold labels on top of each data point (and in this case a marker) we would use the following config: